lmucs/cher-ami/go/api.md

 ## Message Search [/messages{?circle,name,before,limit}]

 ### Get messages [GET]
 Fetch the messages for the given circle or user, paginated.
 The messages will always be returned in order of descending creation date.
-Only messages corresponding to circles that the current user is allowed to see will be returned.
+Only messages corresponding to circles that the current user is allowed to see , and that the user has enough reputation to see, will be returned.

 + Parameters
     + circle (optional, string, `284`) ... only return messages from this circle, required if name not supplied